Garfield Wood: Early life

 Gar Wood was born on December 4, 1880, in Mapleton, Iowa, into a family of 13 children.
 His father was a ferryboat operator on Lake Osakis, Minnesota, and Gar worked on boats from an early age.

 Garwood Industries

-In 1911, at age 31, he invented a hydraulic lift for unloading coal from rail trucks.
+In 1911, at the age of 31, Wood invented a hydraulic lift for unloading coal from rail trucks.

-He established the Wood Hoist Co. in Detroit, Michigan, and soon became a successful businessman.
+Wood established the Wood Hoist Co. in Detroit, Michigan, and soon became a successful businessman.
 Later, he changed the company's name to Garwood Industries, which built racing and pleasure boats under the Gar Wood brand.
 Wood also capitalized on experience with coal unloaders to successfully produce and market GarWood truck, bus and coach bodies.
 He had a home in Algonac, Michigan.

 Garwood Industries also built truck bodies, tractor attachments and winches that were used by truck and tractor manufacturers such as Allis-Chalmers, International Harvester, and were an OEM supplier to both the civilian and military market.
 Many trucks built during World War II came equipped with Garwood bodies and winches.
 Garwood Industries also developed a garbage truck with a compactor, originally sold as the Garwood Load Packer.